VOLTTRON/volttron-docker/README.md

 In order for volttron to keep its state between runs, the state must be stored on the host.
 We have attempted to make this as painless as possible, by using gosu to map the hosts UID onto the containers volttron user.
 The following will create a directory to be written to during VOLTTRON execution.

 1. Create a directory (eg `mkdir -p ~/vhome`).
 This is where the VOLTTRON_HOME inside the container will be created on the host.
-1. Start the docker container with a volume mount point and pass a LOCAL_USER_ID environtmental variable.
+1. Start the docker container with a volume mount point and pass a LOCAL_USER_ID environmental variable.
     ``` bash
     docker run -e LOCAL_USER_ID=$UID -v /home/user/vhome:/home/volttron/.volttron -it volttron/volttron
     ```